 Q4: What’s the secret to a perfectly baked rice casserole?

-A: Moisture balance is key.
+Moisture balance is key.
 Too dry, and you’ll have a tough dish; too wet, and it gets mushy.
 Use broth, cream, or tomato sauce to bind your ingredients.
-Cover the casserole while baking to lock in steam, then uncover near the end for a golden, crispy top layer that invites a satisfying crunch.
+Covering the casserole while baking locks in steam, then uncovering near the end creates a golden, crispy top layer that invites a satisfying crunch.

 Q5: Can rice casseroles be made ahead and frozen?